-Bo Lu, Chris Stokes, Monifa Fahie, Min Chen, Jene A. Golovchenko, and Lene Vestergaard Hau1,4,\ Department of Physics, Harvard University, Cambridge, Massachusetts; The Rowland Institute at Harvard, Harvard University, Cambridge, Massachusetts; Department of Chemistry, University of Massachusetts, Amherst, Massachusetts; and School of Engineering and Applied Sciences, Harvard University, Cambridge, Massachusetts
+Bo Lu, Chris Stokes, Monifa Fahie, Min Chen, Jene A. Golovchenko & Lene Vestergaard Hau1,4\

+Department of Physics, Harvard University, Cambridge, Massachusetts, 02138, USA

+The Rowland Institute at Harvard, Cambridge, Massachusetts, 02142, USA

+Department of Chemistry, University of Massachusetts, Amherst, MA, 01003, USA

+School of Engineering and Applied Sciences, Harvard University, Cambridge, Massachusetts, 02138, USA

+Running title: Protein in a form-fitting nanopore

+\Corresponding author, email: hau@g.harvard.edu

+ABSTRACT

-ABSTRACT We probe the molecular dynamics and states of an avidin protein as it is captured and trapped in a voltage-biased cytolysin A nanopore using time-resolved single-molecule electrical conductance signals.
+We probe the molecular dynamics and states of an avidin protein as it is captured and trapped in a voltage biased ClyA nanopore using time-resolved single-molecule electrical conductance signals.
 The data for very large numbers of single-molecule events are analyzed and presented by a new method that provides clear visual insight into the molecular scale processes.
-Avidin in cytolysin A has surprisingly rich conductance spectra that reveal transient and more permanently trapped protein configurations in the pore and how they evolve into one another.
-We identify a long-lasting, stable, and low-noise configuration of avidin in the nanopore into which avidin can be reliably trapped and released.
+Avidin in ClyA has surprisingly rich conductance spectra that reveal transient and more permanently trapped protein configurations in the pore and how they evolve into one another.
+We identify a long-lasting, stable and low-noise configuration of avidin in the nanopore into which avidin can be reliably trapped and released.
 This may prove useful for single-molecule studies of other proteins that can be biotinylated and then transported by avidin to the pore via their coupling to avidin with biotin-avidin linking.
 We demonstrate the sensitivity of this system with detection of biotin attached to avidin captured by the pore.